Bread-Corp/Function-SQS-AI-Tagging/Readme.md

 <details>
 <summary><strong>Missing Parameters (KeyNotFoundException)</strong></summary>

-**Issue**: If the function fails with a `KeyNotFoundException`, it means one of the 9 required parameters is missing from AWS Parameter Store.
+**Issue**: If the function fails with a `KeyNotFoundException`, it means one of the required parameters is missing from AWS Parameter Store.

 **Fix**: Check the logs to see which parameter name it failed to find.
-Ensure all parameters listed in the Configuration section are created in Parameter Store.
+Ensure all parameters listed in the Configuration section are created in Parameter Store, especially:
+- `/tenders/ai-processor/master-tag-list`
+- `/tenders/ai-processor/tag-blocklist`
+- `/tenders/ai-processor/tag-map`

 </details>